mariagimeno/Capstone_project/README.md

 ### PRESENTATION

-The file [“Presentation_capstoneproject"]() is a short presentation with my findings and the most important insights of the project.
+The file [“Presentation_capstoneproject"](Capstone_presentation.pdf) is a short presentation with my findings and the most important insights of the project.

+### CONCLUSION

+The conlusions, the improvements and learning from the project are in the ['CONCLUSIONS'] folder.